Now Accepting Applications: ITF Cohort 3 (2026–2028)

 Claudia Benavides Espinoza College of Education and Human Development

-Natalie Pakhotina College of Arts and Sciences
+Natalia Pakhotina College of Arts and Sciences

 Michael Scialdone Mays Business School

-Shannona Parish College of Agriculture and Life Sciences
+Shannon Parish College of Agriculture and Life Sciences

 Nathan Hawk College of Education and Human Development